Electromotive interference in a mechanically oscillating superconductor: generalized Josephson relations and self-sustained oscillations of a torsional SQUID

-Another explanation of this effect lies in the well-known London theory of electrodynamics of superconductors, which corresponds to the addition of an inertial term (proportional to the vector potential $\mathbf{A}\propto \mathbf{j}$) into the otherwise viscous expressions for circuit electromagnetism (\emph{i.e.} Ohm's theory).
+Another explanation of this effect lies in the well-known London theory of the electrodynamics of superconductors, which corresponds to the addition of an inertial term (proportional to the vector potential $\mathbf{A}\propto\mathbf{j}$) into the otherwise viscous expressions for circuit electromagnetism (\emph{i.e.} Ohm's theory).
 Because of this inertial correction, the London theory is unable to take into account a change of the inertial frame, in the sense that there is no explicit need to specify in which inertial frame the superconductor is supposed to be.
 Nevertheless, when a normal metal is attached to a superconducting one, the normal electronic flow must be recovered at the interface.
 Then, London proposed to correct his theory by imposing a superconducting current to lag behind the lattice one, creating a magnetic moment by virtue of the Amp\`{e}re law.
 To test the validity of this retarded contribution, London designed the very simple experiment of the rotating superconductor, which predicts the generation of a macroscopic magnetic field induced by the rotation of a superconducting sphere \cite{b.london}.
-The London's prediction was soon after verified for both bulk \cite{Hildebrandt1964} and proximity effect \cite{Zimmerman1965} systems, and latter for high-temperature superconductors \cite{Verheijen1990} including heavy-fermion compounds \cite {Sanzari1996}.
+The London's prediction was soon after verified for both bulk \cite{Hildebrandt1964} and proximity effect \cite{Zimmerman1965} systems, and latter for high-temperature superconductors \cite{Verheijen1990} including heavy-fermion compounds \cite{Sanzari1996}.

-More recently, the London expression for the inertial current was considered in the framework of an effective theory of elastic superconductors, with prediction of a precise acoustic sensor using Josephson systems, elasto-magnetic coupling between the motion of the superconductor and the internal magnetic moment it produces, in addition to some interesting effects in type-II superconductors, see \emph{e.g.} \cite{Zhou1998} and references therein.
-It also continue to attract some fundamental interests, being at the cornerstone of mechanics and electromagnetism \cite{Fischer2001}.
+More recently, the London expression for the inertial current was considered in the framework of an effective and classical theory of elastic superconductors, with prediction of a precise acoustic sensor using Josephson systems, elasto-magnetic coupling between the motion of the superconductor and the internal magnetic moment it produces, in addition to some interesting effects in type-II superconductors, see \emph{e.g.} \cite{Zhou1998} and references therein.
+It also continues to attract some fundamental interests, being at the cornerstone between mechanics and electromagnetism \cite{DeWitt1966,Liu1998,Anandan1999,Fischer2001,Tajmar2006}.